Norberto Fontana: Attempted comebacks

 Fontana was considered as a driver for the dying Tyrrell team for 1998 with team principal Ken Tyrrell negotiating with the Argentine.
 Fontana signed a draft contract, but did not sign the final contract as the owners British American Tobacco had vetoed the suggestion and Tyrrell was forced to sign Brazilian Ricardo Rosset who had more sponsorship brought to the team.
 In 1999, Fontana tested with Minardi for a seat that would partner Marc Gené.
 However, sponsorship once again caused the Argentine to lose the seat for a possible comeback.

 Post-Formula One

 Fontana decided to return to Formula Nippon and finished 4th in the series which included a win in Fuji.
 He also competed in the Japanese GT Championship and was paired with Masanori Sekiya.
 The pair finished 6th in Suzuka, 3rd at Sendai and Motegi.
 The pair finished 7th in the championship.

 Touring car racing

-He subsequently moved into Argentine touring car racing, driving in the Turismo Carretera,.
-TC2000 and Top Race V6.
-In the TC2000 he was seventh in 2001, champion in 2002, third in 2003, seventh in 2006, eighth in 2008, fourth in 2009 and champion again in 2010.
+He subsequently moved into Argentine touring car racing, driving in the Turismo Carretera, TC2000 and Top Race V6.
+In the TC2000 he was champion in 2002 (with Toyota) and 2010 (with Ford), and third in 2004 and 2014.
+In 2006, he was Turismo Carretera champion.
 Until 2009 he drove for Toyota, given the relationship he had with the brand when he raced in Japan.

-Since 2010 he drives a works Ford.
+In 2022, at the age of 49, Fontana joined TCR South America.

 Fontana also competed at the 2011 Dakar Rally in a buggy.